Predictive posteriors under hidden confounding: Method

-We use the basic setup introduced in \cite{meixide2025unsuperviseddomainadaptationhidden} to motivate the problem of interest.
-Consider analyzing the relationship between the random variables $X \in \mathbb{R}^p$ and $Y \in \mathbb{R}$, formulated through the structural model
+Let us recall the basic setup in \cite{meixide2025unsuperviseddomainadaptationhidden} to motivate the problem of interest.
+Consider analyzing the relationship between the random variables $X \in \mathbb{R}^p$ and $Y \in \mathbb{R}$, using the structural model

-where $\theta \in \{0,1\}$ is a binary indicator distinguishing between training ($\theta=1$) and testing ($\theta=0$) regimes. $X_0$ and $X_1$ are independent $p$-dimensional random vectors.
-The error term $\varepsilon_Y \in \mathbb{R}$ satisfies $\mathbb{E}[\varepsilon_Y|\theta] = 0$, but otherwise may exhibit dependence with $X_0$ or $X_1$.
-Upon conditioning on $\theta$, we relax the traditional independence assumptions between the components of $(X^1,\ldots,X^p)$ and $\varepsilon_Y$.
-This departure from conventional approaches accounts for potential hidden confounders, with the endogeneity between $X$ and $Y$ attributed to unobserved common causes impacting the error term.
-Using training data $ {D}_1=\{ (X_{1,1},Y_{1,1}),\ldots,(X_{1,n},Y_{1,n})\}$, obtained when $\theta=1$, our primary objective is thus to develop predictions for a test set ${ D}_0=\{ X_{0,1},\ldots,X_{0,{n_0}} \}$, corresponding to $\theta=0$.
-Note that model (\ref{scm_main}) assumes only that the covariates distribution may differ between training and testing environments, without imposing any specific structure on the nature of this shift (e.g., additive), as is commonly assumed in the literature.
+where $Z \geq 0$ is a discrete indicator distinguishing between training ($Z \geq 1$) and testing ($Z=0$) regimes, with $X_z$ mutually independent $p$-dimensional random covariate vectors. $\alpha_* \in \mathbb{R}$ represents an intercept and $\gamma_* \in \mathbb{R}^p$ the vector of slopes.
+The error term $\varepsilon_Y \in \mathbb{R}$ satisfies $\mathbb{E}[\varepsilon_Y|Z] = 0$, but may exhibit dependence with $X_z$ due to hidden confounders.
+Our primary objective is to provide predictions for a test covariate sample ${ D}_0=\{ X_{0,1},\ldots,X_{0,{n_0}} \}$, corresponding to $Z=0$, after having observed samples involving \textit{both} response and covariates for $Z \geq 1$ .
+Note that model (\ref{scm_main}) does not impose any specific structure on the nature of the distribution shifts among the $X_z$'s (e.g., additive), unlike commonly assumed in the literature.